makerdiary/nrf52840-connectkit/docs/programming/pitaya-link.md

-# Using Pitaya-Link debug probe
+# Using Pitaya-Link Debug Probe

 Pitaya-Link is a low-cost debug probe based on the CMSIS-DAP (also known as DAPLink) protocol standard.
 It can be used to program and debug the application software running on Arm Cortex Microcontrollers.